-Different than a project partner, a subcontractor is a company or person, hired by the grantee to perform specific task(s) as part of the overall project.
+Different than a consultant or project partner, who are people directly involved with the development and/or delivery of the project, a subcontractor is a company or individual, hired by the grantee to perform specific task(s) as part of the overall project.
 The name of the subcontractor and the subcontractor's FEIN must be provided to DEP for vetting prior to the subcontractor beginning work.
 DEP retains the right to approve the subcontractor.